How to Choose a Wedding Band to Match Your Engagement Ring

 Ethically Sourced.
 Sustainably Made.

 This ties into an ever more common trend we are excited to see.
-Today, many engaged couples are seeking out conscientious crafted wedding bands.
+Today, many engaged couples are seeking out conscientiously crafted wedding bands.
 Here at Rustic & Main, we source our materials sustainably and ethically, from repurposing antique woods from barns, rifle stocks, and US battleships, to getting our elk antler off the forest floor, leaving the mighty elk to roam free.
-Also, our rings are handmade in the USA by our team of crafters working at our shop in Hunterville, NC which means less shipping and an awesome work environment.
+Also, our rings are handmade in the USA by our team of crafters working at our shop in Huntersville, NC which means less shipping and an awesome work environment.

 Bold and Basic